chrisdevchroma/fourchan-dl/readme.txt

    R            Reload image
 * Preventing opening an already opened thread
 * Not available images will not cause the thread to be closed
-* In case anyone cares:
-  I will not provide source code packages anymore.
-If you want the source, please use git.

 Version 1.1.0
 * Fixed program crash when a lots of tabs were open